Germany confirms human transmission of coronavirus | DW | 28.01.2020

 Germany 'well prepared'

-German Health Minister Jens Spahn said on Twitter on Tuesday that Germany is in good shape to deal with the infection's arrival.
+German Health Minister Jens Spahn said on Twitter on Tuesday that Germany was well equipped to deal with the infection's arrival.

 "It was expected that the virus would come to Germany," he wrote.
 "The case in Bavaria shows that we're well prepared."

-Spahn said the government has plans ready for how airports and hospitals should act in case of a pandemic.
+Spahn said the government had plans ready for how airports and hospitals should proceed in the event of a pandemic.

 Global figures